Catherine Galliford: Career in RCMP

+Personal life and death

+Galliford grew up in the Vancouver area and later moved to Prince George, B.C.

-Galliford has a son with her former husband Darren Campbell, a sergeant major for the RCMP.
-This information was released when their son, Connor Campbell, was arrested in September 2015 along with two others for the murder of 19-year old Langley resident Nicholas Hannon.
-Connor Campbell was convicted in November 2016 and has called Galliford every day since the life sentence began.
+She was married to Darren Campbell, who was, in 2015, a sergeant major for the RCMP.
+Their son, Connor Campbell, was arrested in September 2015 along with two others for the murder of 19-year old Langley resident Nicholas Hannon.
+Connor Campbell was convicted in November 2016 and called Galliford every day after the life sentence began.
 Galliford stated that the effects of PTSD and agoraphobia prevented her from attending the sentencing.
 She later said "I carry some guilt because after watching what I went through, I know that he developed a mistrust of the RCMP.
 But I think parents are parents, and I was a good parent.
 I know that."

+Galliford died from liver cancer in Kamloops, on August 15, 2025, at the age of 58.